 During RAN2#110-e meeting online discussion, following was agreed: “Leave trigger in compressor for CID overwriting for implementation (right now the only mandatory trigger is when max CID has been reached).”
 One possible way is to modify the note in Annex A.1 of TS 38.323 as below:

-NOTE: If the maximum number of EHC contexts are already established for the compressed flows and a new Ethernet flow does not match any established EHC context, the compressor should associate the new Ethernet flow with one of the EHC CIDs allocated for the existing compressed flows or send PDCP SDUs belonging to the Ethernet flow as uncompressed packet.
+NOTE: The compressor may associate an existing or a new Ethernet flow with one of the EHC CIDs allocated for the existing compressed flows.
+If the maximum number of EHC contexts are already established for the compressed flows and a new Ethernet flow does not match any established EHC context, the compressor may send PDCP SDUs belonging to the Ethernet flow as uncompressed packet.

 Question 13: Please provide your views on whether the above TP is OK.
 If not, please provide alternative text proposal.